Best Linux Distributions That are Most Suitable for Beginners

 Let’s face it, Linux can pose an overwhelming complexity to new users.
 But then, it’s not Linux itself that brings this complexity.
 Rather, it’s the “newness” factor that causes this.
 Not getting nostalgic, but remembering my first time with Linux, I didn’t even know what to expect.
 I liked it.
 But it was an upstream swim for me initially.

 Not knowing where to start can be a downer.
-Especially for someone who does not have the concept of something else running on their PC in place of Windows or MacOS.
+Especially for someone who does not have the concept of something else running on their PC in place of Windows.

 - Best Linux distributions for Windows users

 - Best Linux distributions for gaming